-Minerstat mining OS supports AMD BIOS flashing with a special tool called ATIFlash.
+Minerstat mining OS supports AMD BIOS flashing with a special tools called ATIFlash and amdvbflash.
 Since this is an advanced tool that is not recommended for use if you don't know what you are doing, we decided to keep it at a console level only (without an option to adjust settings through the web dashboard as on AMD Memory Tweak).

 In this article we will list available commands and you can use them.
 You can connect to your rig with Termius or any other software that allows SSH connection.

 Before making any changes to the BIOS, we suggest you make a backup of your current BIOS.

 First, you will need to find the identifier (adapter) to which your GPU is connected.

 The command will list all of the GPUs and their associated identifiers (adapter column).

 To make the BIOS backup call the following command.

 atiflash -s [ID] [FILENAME]

 [ID] should be replaced with the identifier you have seen on the list displayed in the previous command and the [FILENAME] should be something that will associate you with the BIOS you saved.
 For example:

 atiflash -s 0 rx480backup.rom